shivpvtel/Astro401homework1/README.md

 So I first started my code in C++ but I could not get the gnuplot to work.
 My code was also not outputting the correct lagrangian points and format for Gnuplot (or the python code) to understand.
 During tuesday class Dr.Gulis' said that I need switch to python because she does not know how to use gnuplot.
 However, taking only CMPSC 121/122, I had no choice but to learn python within a matter of hours to figure out how to use it for my code.
 I used Dr.Gulis' Python code `two-body-potential-and-lagrangianpoints.py` now renamed to `Lagrange_Points_Data_Calc.py` to get the correct outputs as well as the `plot-potential-and-forcevector.py` which has been renamed to `Lagrange_Plotter_with_Contours.py `.
 For the the JWST's Orbit i edited `Lagrange_Plotter_with_Contours.py` to better graph the orbit for the earth and JWST (L2).

-I Versions I used in Jupyter notebook is:
+I versions I used in Jupyter notebook is:
 - IPython          : 7.31.1
 - ipykernel        : 6.15.2
 - ipywidgets       : 7.6.5